aamirz/vending-machine-java-implementation/README.md

 ## Vending Machine : Java Implementation

 The supplied makefile contains all the instructions for compiling this solution and running tests.
+Most of the magic happens in Machine.java (which implements the VendingMachine interfaces).

-To compile you can run:
+To compile you can issue:

 ```
 $ make